What are the Five Filaments?Nov 18, 2020

 This postural anatomy approach/method integrates science with tradition in a systematic method accessible from anywhere and applicable to any movement style.
 I am so excited to share this method with you and to see where it takes you in support of your own personal progression and teaching practice!

 I'm in the final stages of finishing the book that explores the anatomical basis of the Five Filaments.
-The book is called Spiral Bound: Integrated Anatomy for Yoga and you can preorder it here.
+The book is called Spiral Bound: Integrated Anatomy for Yoga and you can get the Online Resource here.